medcomdk/MedCom-FHIR-Communication/docs/assets/documents/020_Governance-for-Reliable-Messaging-in-general.md

 Duplication of an unchanged message can be done in one of the following ways:

 * An error may have occurred in the flow from the Sending EcoSystem to the Receiving EcoSystem with subsequent duplication of a message in scenario 1a.
-* The Sending EcoSystem may inadvertently send a duplicate of message
+* The Sending EcoSystem may inadvertently send a duplication of the message

-The messages are completely identical and as a consequence the message with request for positive acknowledgement arrives at the Receiving EcoSystem more than once.
+The messages are completely identical and as a consequence the message with a request for positive acknowledgement arrives at the Receiving EcoSystem more than once.

-The Receiving EcoSystem **SHALL** ignore the contents of the duplicate instances of the message, but **SHALL** acknowledge a duplicate message in the same way as the original message.
+The Receiving EcoSystem **SHALL** ignore the contents of the duplicate instances of the message but **SHALL** acknowledge a duplicate message in the same way as the original message.

 A positive acknowledgement may not be sent first and then a negative acknowledgement or vice versa.

-The Receiving EcoSystem **SHALL** never display several instances of a message in a message overview, but **SHALL** log in a system log that reception of a duplicate message has taken place.
+The Receiving EcoSystem **SHALL** never display several instances of a message in a message overview but **SHALL** log into a system log where the reception of a duplicate message has taken place.

 If the Sending EcoSystem of the message has received acknowledgement already after the Receiving EcoSystem's acknowledgement of a message's first instance, the Sending EcoSystem **SHALL** similarly ignore the duplicate instances of the acknowledgement.

-The Sending EcoSystem **SHALL** never display multiple instances of the same acknowledgement in a message summary, but **SHALL** log in a system log that acknowledgement of a duplicate has taken place.
+The Sending EcoSystem **SHALL** never display multiple instances of the same acknowledgement in a message summary but **SHALL** log into a system log where the acknowledgement of a duplicate has taken place.

 ### 2.2.3 Scenario #3 - (Re) Sending Unchanged Message (Google translated)